fappurbate/channel-ext/README.md

 #### Class: Channel

+Represents a channel between a Chaturbate bot (app) and a Fappurbate extension.
+Allows communication with events and requests.

 ##### `new Channel(options)`

 - `options.name` `string` Name of the channel.
 Must not clash with channel names of others instances (including other apps & bots in the same chat).